Cook, South Australia

 Cook is the only scheduled stop on the Nullarbor Plain for the Indian Pacific transcontinental passenger train and has little other than curiosity value for passengers strolling around while their train is replenished.
+Passengers are not able to start or end their journeys there.

 History

 Cook was established in 1917 on the Nullarbor Plain when the Trans-Australian Railway was built.
 It is named after the sixth Prime Minister of Australia, Joseph Cook.
 When the town was a major Commonwealth Railways centre for track maintenance and locomotive and rolling stock repairs, it supported a school and hospital.
 At that time, railway employees and their families depended on two weekly provisions trains for the delivery of supplies.
 When the town was populated, water was pumped from an underground artesian aquifer but later, all water was carried in by train.

 The short 1955 film Nullarbor Hideout was set in and around Cook; the first scenes give a good impression of the railway line and infrastructure, and a sense of the townspeople's isolation and their dependence on the railway.